LLNL/camp/docs/sphinx/user_guide/feature/tuple.rst

 As we can see from the above example, the construction method of each tuple is very similar.
 Camp also contains a ``tagged_tuple`` where one must provide an index sequence, as well as values.
-This index sequence must be a list of any type, including :ref:`number-label`.
+This index sequence may be a list of any type, including :ref:`number-label`.

 Constructing ``tagged_tuples``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^